 A VPN is required if one of the clients or servers from partners or customers has no direct access to public internet.
-Typical cases are: internal services like mail (SMTP), ERP or PIM.
+Typical cases are: internal services like mail (SMTP), ERP, or PIM.
 In this case, a VPN tunnel establishes a virtually direct and secured connection between the customer or partner and the Azure environment.
-Prior to configuring the VPN, precisely site-to-site (S2S) VPN, affected parties (e.g. customer and Intershop) have to agree on networks to be used, i.e. one or more private IP address range(s).
+Prior to configuring the VPN, precisely site-to-site (S2S) VPN, affected parties (e.g., the customer and Intershop) have to agree on networks to be used, i.e., one or more private IP address range(s).
 Those private IP ranges must not overlap with IPs or IP ranges already in use or planned to be used.
 For this reason, it is important for Intershop to know as early as possible whether a VPN is necessary and which private network range(s) should be used.

 Example: The customer has a mail service on its private network, without direct access to public internet.
 It should be used to send e-mails originating in an Azure based Intershop Commerce Management environment (ICM).
 As the mail service has no access to public internet and therefore cannot be directly connected to, a VPN tunnel between Azure, where ICM is hosted, and the private network where the related mail service’s hosts are located is required.

 To create a VPN tunnel between Azure and your (or your partners) on-premise infrastructure, Intershop requires the following information: